tpascarella/sr50/docs/investing/cryptocurrency.md

 :::

-### - Warren Buffett hates crypto
+### - Warren Buffett hates crypto (for now at least)

-Esteemed investor and raging boomer Warren Buffett is skeptical of crypto, however he is an *investor*, and is looking at crypto the same way he would evaluate a company.
-It's comparing apples to oranges.
+Esteemed investor Warren Buffett is skeptical of cryptocurrency, however he is looking at it through the lens of an *investor*, and I would argue that the opinions of engineers and economists would be more applicable here.
+Warren Buffet is neither.

-Warren Buffet is neither an economist of an engineer.
-I trust George Hotz, Elon Musk and Milton Friedman far more than Warren when it comes to evaluating cryptocurrency.
+If George Hotz, Elon Musk and Milton Friedman are in favor, that is a strong enough case for me.

 ### - Nations die when their currency becomes worthless

 ![Zimbabwe Hyperinflation](/img/100-trillion.svg)

-[In 1971, the government made the dollar backed by nothing.](https://www.investopedia.com/terms/f/fiatmoney.asp) The only value the dollar has anymore is the "full faith and credit of the US Government."

-How much full faith and credit do you have in the US Government?
-Decide for yourself.
+[In 1971, the government made the dollar worth as much as the "full faith and credit of the US Government."](https://www.investopedia.com/terms/f/fiatmoney.asp) How much full faith and credit do you have in the US Government?
+Choose for yourself.

-## Is Crypocurrency Legit Money?
+### "Is crypocurrency legitimate money?"

-In short, crypto is the most complete money that has ever existed.
+Crypto is the most complete money that has ever existed in human history.

-To elaborate, money needs to have a few characteristics that make it legitamate.
-Those traits are:
+Money needs to have a few characteristics to make it legitamate.
+These characteristics are:
 - Durability
 >Money needs to last for a long time.
 This is why animals or food can't be considered money because they die and rot over time.
 - Portability